Adult Education

 Taste & Sing

 Our time together culminates with fellowship over a tasty lunch for a $5 donation.
-Each meal is prepared by Ginny Hagberg.
+Each meal is lovingly prepared by Ginny Hagberg.

-Virtual Study Groups
+Study Groups

-Drop-in ANytime or Join Now!
+Drop-in or Join Now!

 • Wednesday Bible Study: